Edgware & Hendon Reform Synagogue

-Edgware & Hendon Reform Synagogue is a Reform Jewish congregation and synagogue, located at 118 Stonegrove, Edgware, in the Borough of Barnet, London, England, in the United Kingdom.
-The congregation is a member of the Movement for Reform Judaism and was formed in 2017 as a result of the merger between the Edgware and District Reform Synagogue and the Hendon Reform Synagogue communities.
+Edgware & Hendon Reform Synagogue is a Reform Jewish congregation and synagogue, located at 118 Stonegrove, Edgware, in the London Borough of Barnet, England, in the United Kingdom.
+The congregation is a member of the Movement for Progressive Judaism and was formed in 2017 as a result of the merger between the Edgware and District Reform Synagogue and the Hendon Reform Synagogue communities.
 The merged community is located on the site of the former Edgware and District Reform Synagogue.

 In 2019 Mark Goldsmith became senior rabbi.